 Over the months, he had learned just exactly how.
 The jewel was essentially a giant pool to call ethereal upon and was highly enchantable as well.
 It can be used to make powerful shields, it can be used to cast spells offensively, it could be used to carry items, it could be used to even keep tabs on where he was, though he made sure to have that enchantment removed.

-This tiny little jewel, of which only three others like it were known to exist in the world, were not only versatile, but powerful weapons.
+This tiny little jewel, of which only three others like it were known to exist in the world, was not only versatile, but were powerful weapons.
 This jewel which was no bigger than one of his eyes.

 Slowly, with a shaking left hand, Sairek reached up to cup his own royal jewel tightly.
 The rest of his body began to shake and quiver as realization was dawning on him.
 “W-Wh… What… What is this…?”
-Was all he could manage to just shakily croak out from within his throat.
+Was all he could manage to just shakily croak out from within his throat, his vocal cords revealing just how fearful he was of the visuals in front of him right now; how his magical senses even without trying, were going haywire with an immense sense of wrong.

 “S-Sairek… i-isn’t that… isn’t all of these–?”
 Cyial stammered.

-Varhi for his part seemed to be confused, but seeing all of their reactions, his expression was growing gravely concerned.
-“Wait, you’re saying that little jewel of yours, there’s only supposed to be four of them.
-I remember seeing Avotash with his… and yet here in this very room, there’s… all of these crystals… are like both of yours—just a lot bigger?”
+Varhi for his part seemed to be confused, but seeing all of their reactions, his expression was growing gravely concerned even more than it had been when they saw what was here..
+“Wait, you’re saying that little jewel of yours... the royal jewels...
+There’s only supposed to be four of them.
+I remember seeing Avotash with his… and yet here in this very room, there’s… all of these crystals… are like both of yours—just a damn lot bigger?”

 Sairek uncupped his jewel and tugged the fabric of his clothes forward in front of him so Varhi could get a good look as he held the jewel.
 “C-Centuries ago, entire wars were fought by the four kingdoms just to obtain these tiny things.
 I know you keep hammering it in, but yes, people, especially back then were greedy...
+The entire world waged in an attempt to obtain all four of these, Varhi.
+Small little jewels, just as small as this...
 So what do you think it would mean if news of what’s right in front of us got out?”
 Sairek asked shakily.
+"How many of those, at that side each?
+This is catastrophic, I—"

 “There would be fallout…” Varhi growled.
 “All the kingdoms would go to war to obtain these.
 It wouldn’t matter if this is on Masirean’s territory to them.
 Even then, if Avotash and Aylana got their hands on these, they’d go to war themselves because who could stop them at that point?”
 Varhi shook his head.
 “Whoever wrote that diary was right… these need to be destroyed or disabled somehow—but how?”

 “They’re corrupt, so they may already be unusable… right?
-Maybe that’s what the person who wrote the diary did...”
+Maybe that’s what the person who wrote the diary did when they said they were going to destroy the operation...?”
 Nayleen suggested.

 “That… may be the only option left…” Sairek murmured, slowly turning to look from Varhi to the crystals in front of them.
 “The amount of black magic required to neutralize this is… just impossible… not without some literal divine intervention from the Underworld itself…”